nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Now, the next time you open TutorAid, you will be able to see Alex's latest progress note at a glance!

 > :bulb: You will be able to add up to **10** such progress notes for each student.
 When you attempt to add an 11th note, your very first note will be automatically deleted, and your new note will be added in. <br>
-> We support up to just 10 notes to ensure that the progress notes for each student are easy to view and manage.

 ### 4.5: Deleting a student
 {:.no_toc}